 Know for its green spaces and museums, the Norwegian capital offers plenty of attractions and experiences for visitors.
 Popular museums include the Viking Ship Museum, The Fram Museum, The Norwegian Museum of Cultural History and the Kon-Tiki Museum.
 The city is also home to a number of eye-catching attractions such as The Royal Palace, Oslo Opera House and Oslo Cathedral.
 The Vigeland Park is a large and popular park located just outside of the city centre; featuring a sculpture park, museums, art exhibitions, cafes, a lake and even an ice rink.
 It is the world’s largest sculpture park, boasting over 200 pieces by Gustav Vigeland, a famous Norwegian sculptor.

 Visitors looking for an adventurous day trip can head over to Bygdøy, a picturesque peninsula known for its beaches, trails and maritime museums.
 The southern end of Bygdøy is home to Huk, a stunning parkland featuring a sandy beach.
 You can also find a range of traditional Norwegian restaurants in and around this area.
 Located just outside of the city, Holmenkollbakken is home to a popular large ski jumping hill; with a capacity for over 70,000 spectators to come and witness professional athletes or even learn to ski as well.
 Slightly further north, you can also find Oslo Winter Park, a small ski resort with snowboard park that is also frequented by visitors.

 The next edition of Oslo World Music Festival will take place from October 29 – November 3, 2019.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay for Oslo World Music Festival 2019 using the map below!